MiguelStattmiller/Enterprise-Infrastructure-Lab/01-Windows-Server/configs/Windows-Server-Configuration.md

 # Windows Server 2022 - Configuration

-This document describes the configuration implemented on **Microsoft Windows Server 2022 Datacenter Evaluation** as the central identity, DNS and DHCP server for the Enterprise Infrastructure Lab.
+This document describes the configuration implemented on **Microsoft Windows Server 2022 Datacenter Evaluation** for the Enterprise Infrastructure Lab.

 ---